songlh15/tidydata/README.md

 #### Step 2.

 Read feasures.txt in using read.table() and get rid of special characters like '()-' to make varialbe names easy to handle.
-Using grep() to find those varialbes with 'mean()' or 'std()', subset and keep only those variables . adding 'act' and 'subjectid' to traintest dataset.
+Using grep() to find those varialbes with 'mean()' or 'std()', subset and keep only those variables, adding 'act' and 'subjectid' to traintest dataset.

 #### step 3.
-Read activity_labels.txt using read.table() into R and merge it by activty identifier with traintest dataset to create tidy dataset called tidydata,reorder variables and change variables name 'act' to 'activity'.
+Read activity_labels.txt using read.table() into R and merge it by activty identifier 'act' with traintest dataset to create a long format dataset called longdata,reorder variables and change variable name 'act' to 'activity'.

 #### step 4.
-Summarize each measurements group by subjectid and activity using aggregate() function, and make variable names readable by adding '_' between all lower case characters.
+Summarize and get average of each measurements group by subjectid and activity using aggregate() function, and make variable names more readable and descriptive by using full English words and adding '_' between all lower case words.

+#### step 5.
+Create the wide format tidy dataset called tidysummary and output it to mean_of_measures.txt for further analysis.

 ### Other comments
 Detail programming explanation can be seen from the comments line in run_anlaysis.R.